Biblical words matter.

 Is the Progressive Church movement challenging orthodox Christianity?
 Yes, but it’s concealed inside the nuanced language of equity and social justice.
 It’s the wolf in sheep’s clothing (Matt7:15) where the objective appears to be more about challenging orthodoxy than anything else.
 Does Christianity have anything to be concerned about, most definitely, and this commentary addresses a recent sermon that focussed on social injustice, with all the hallmarks of progressive ideology?
 I haven’t included the link to the sermon for personal reasons, so I’m mindful that those reading this don’t have the benefit of hearing the sermon itself.
 We need to be aware of the dangers progressive Christianity represents, and pay attention to the content of sermons, because for many subtle deviations from orthodox theology might sound compelling, even if it misrepresents the truth.

-Is the Progressive Church movement challenging orthodox Christianity?
+Is the Liberal/Progressive Church movement challenging orthodox Christianity?
 Yes, but it’s concealed inside the language of equity and social justice.
-It’s “the wolf in sheep’s clothing” conveyed in Matthew 7:15 where the objective appears to be more about challenging orthodoxy than anything else.
-Does Christianity have anything to be concerned about, most definitely, and this commentary addresses a recent sermon that focussed on social injustice, with all the hallmarks of progressive ideology.
-I’m mindful that those reading this don’t have the benefit of hearing the sermon itself however, we need to be aware of the dangers progressive Christianity represents, and pay attention to the content of sermons because subtle deviations from orthodox theology might sound compelling, but misrepresent the truth.
+It’s like“the wolf in sheep’s clothing” conveyed in Matthew 7:15, where the objective is to use the nuances of biblical texts to pursue ideological change, not the ministry of Christ.
+Does Christianity have anything to be concerned about, most definitely?
+This commentary addresses a sermon that exemplifies the subversive but popular appeal of teaching social injustice today—it has all the hallmarks of progressive theology.
+I’m mindful that those reading this don’t have the benefit of hearing this sermon; however, we need to pay attention, because the content of those before us can sound compelling, but subtle deviations can alter the truth in God’s word.

-Therefore, when Jesus begins to teach, he’s teaching from a position under the Law, but elevating the heart of the Law to an even higher standard.
-The emphasis is that if we can’t meet any standard for righteousness under the Law, we certainly can’t meet this higher standard, without someone meeting it for us.
-In Matt 5:20 Jesus states, “For I tell you that unless your righteousness surpasses that of the Pharisees and the teachers of the law, you will certainly not enter the kingdom of heaven”.
-Jesus is speaking to Israel about something they had never understood or lived by.
-However, the entire narrative should be received today as an exposure of our hearts, rather than suggesting a set of new standards that must be met to achieve righteousness, or standards we judge others by.
+Therefore, when Jesus begins to teach, he’s teaching from a position under the Law, and elevating the Law to a level the Jews were spiritually unable to comprehend.
+The emphasis being that if we can’t meet the legal standard for righteousness under the Law, we certainly can’t meet a higher standard either, without someone meeting it for us.
+In Matt 5:20, Jesus states, “For I tell you that unless your righteousness surpasses that of the Pharisees and the teachers of the law, you will certainly not enter the kingdom of heaven”.
+The nuance in this statement is masterful when we read it, but keep in mind, we have the benefit of hindsight.
+Jesus is speaking to the Jews about something they had never understood or lived by.
+The entire narrative should be seen as challenging how we get into the Kingdom, NOT like the Pharisees, who focused on attaining a position of righteousness to enter the Kingdom—achieving a standard of righteousness under the Law.

-The word “blessed” is used rather flippantly today, in that its meaning is depreciated into something like being happy or content.
-But happiness is fleeting and sometimes superficial because it largely depends on physical or emotional circumstances.
-It’s a physical experience rather than an internal revelation of who we are in God.
-The point is, that the Beatitudes explain what the rules and laws could never achieve, and Jesus was explaining the foundations of eternal security, that would change lives forever.
+The word “blessed” is used rather flippantly today—its meaning has been reduced to something akin to being happy.
+But happiness is fleeting and often superficial—it largely depends on physical or emotional circumstances rather than a deep internal revelation of who we are in God.
+The point is that the Beatitudes underpin what the rules and laws could never achieve—Jesus was alluding to the foundations of eternal security, which would change this forever.

 Matt 5:4 “Blessed are they that mourn” – The text refers to those who feel their spiritual poverty and mourn after God, lamenting the sin that separates us from God the Father.
-Here “mourning” is not about wanting the world to change, confronting oppression, or sympathy for the oppressed, as suggested by the speaker.
-Further, the speaker referenced Matt 5:4 and Exodus 2:11, where Moses was watching the hard labour of his people and used this as an example of the mourning referred to in the Beatitudes.
-The speaker used this to emphasize activism towards social injustice, but the Beatitudes refer to a personal heart attitude toward God.
-The Bible does not encourage Christians to become social activists or confront oppressors, it suggests the exact opposite.
+Here, “mourning” is not about wanting the world to change, confronting oppression, or sympathy for the oppressed, as suggested by the speaker.
+In Matt 5:4 and Exodus 2:11, Moses watched the hard labour of his people—this was used as an example of the mourning referred to in the Beatitudes.
+The speaker used this to promote activism towards social injustice, but the Beatitudes refer to a personal heart attitude toward God.
+The Bible does not encourage Christians to become social activists or confront so-called oppressors; it suggests the exact opposite.
 We might consider this in light of Matt 5:38-42.

 Mat 5:6 Blessed are those who hunger and thirst for righteousness, for they will be filled.
-What does the “hunger and thirst” refer to, if not “righteousness”?
-The text is talking about “hungering after the righteousness of God”.
-Unfortunately, the speaker was suggesting righteousness as a virtue found in social activism, that Christians are blessed if they fight the injustice experienced by others.
+What does the “hunger and thirst” refer to, if not “being right with God”?
+The text is speaking to “hungering after the righteousness of God”.
+Unfortunately, the speaker used this hunger and thirst as a virtue found in social activism, that Christians are blessed if they fight the injustice experienced by others.
 Standing beside someone unjustly treated is not wrong, but activism is discouraged and not the emphasis in the Beatitudes.

-I suspected a statement would eventually come that tied everything together, and identified those he saw as responsible for this injustice.
+I was waiting for a statement that tied everything together and identified those he saw as responsible for this injustice.
 It came in the form of an inflammatory statement about “white middle-class middle-aged males”, which seemed incomprehensible coming from a leader in a Church.
-He effectively accused many of those in his congregation and raised questions of motive and integrity.
-By making such a woke case for the idea of injustice he successfully undermined everything he had said concerning the Beatitudes, and we can rightly ask the question, was he being a peacemaker, was he being pure in heart, or was he thirsting after the righteousness of God?
-Was he exhibiting the higher standard of love (agape), as he separated and judged others (Matt7:1)?
-At times it can be difficult to confront entrenched social mores, without reverting the same tactics as those we speak against.
+He effectively accused many in his congregation and raised serious questions about his motive and integrity.
+By making such a woke case for injustice, he successfully undermined any good he said about the Beatitudes, and we can rightly ask, was he being a peacemaker, was he being pure in heart, or was he thirsting after the righteousness of God?
+Was he exhibiting the higher standard of love (agape), as he separated and judged others (Matt 7:1)?
+At times, it can be difficult to confront entrenched social mores without resorting to the same tactics as those we speak against.
 The bullied become the bully, the robbed become the robbers, the poor become the greedy, and so on.
 Such things are witnessed, even today.
-We will be judged by the same standard that we judge others.
+We will be judged by the standards we judge others.
 Sadly, I think we might all fail this test.
-But let’s be clear, Jesus didn’t concern himself with the politics of the world, he separated himself from it repeatedly, and emphasized the point by saying, "Give back to Caesar what is Caesar's and to God what is God's.".
+But Jesus didn’t concern himself with the politics of the world; he removed himself from it and emphasised, "Give back to Caesar what is Caesar's and to God what is God's."
 He didn’t try to change Rome, nor did he seek to confront its leaders concerning Rome’s oppressive control of the Holy Land.
 He didn’t change the position of women in society, try to set slaves free, cure every sickness, or change the political climate of the Jewish ruling class.
 Jesus preached the opposite of what the disciples thought he had come to do.

-Some will say, “But there’s no such thing as the perfect sermon”.
-I agree all sermons convey something significant for at least one person listening.
-But if the standard of preaching attacks or leads the body away from the truth, is one person enough to dismiss dialogue?
-Political agendas are not uncommon in many sermons today, particularly where Covid or Trump is concerned.
+In challenging this, some will say, “But there’s no such thing as the perfect sermon”.
+I agree, all sermons convey something significant to at least one person listening.
+But if the standard of preaching attacks or leads the body away from God’s word, is one person's justification enough to dismiss dialogue?
+Political agendas are not uncommon in many sermons today.

-I would argue this example exposes an ideological change that's occurring in the Church wherein the salt has indeed lost its saltiness (Matt5:13).
-As the influence of social change undermines orthodoxy, the Church as a religion is losing its distinctive difference, to the point where no one cares what the Church thinks anymore?
-Can we ignore the fact that many Christians, have very little zeal or passion for God, and see Church more as a prelude to Sunday lunch?
-There are compelling reasons why this has happened, some of which can be addressed easily, or improved.
-Others might require a messy process of reform.
-For example, the spiritual gifts and personality traits of those with traditional preaching responsibilities are reasonably consistent across the Church.
-Therefore the same emphasis, tone, and content are repeated, with only minor variations.
-Many Elders are content with personality consistency within leadership teams, without realizing the danger this represents.
+I would argue this example exposes an ideological shift that's indoctrinating the Church, wherein the salt has indeed lost its saltiness (Matt 5:13).
+As the influence of social change undermines orthodoxy, the Church as a religion is losing its distinctive difference, to the point where no one cares what the Church is, ot what it represents Can we ignore the fact that many Christians, have very little zeal or passion for God, and see Church more as a prelude to Sunday lunch?
+There are compelling reasons for this happening, some of which can be addressed.
+Others might require serious reform.
+For example, the spiritual gifts and personality traits of those with traditional preaching responsibilities are, by and large, consistent across the Church.
+Therefore, the same emphasis, tone, and content are repeated, with only minor variations.
+Many Elders are content with personality consistency within leadership teams, without realising the danger this represents.
 The importance of having a cross-section of gifts in Eldership is a biblical construct.
-It creates an inherent tension, that should be sought after because it provides spiritual balance and a higher probability that God will be heard.
+It creates an inherent tension that should be sought after because it provides spiritual balance and a higher probability that God will be heard.
 Agree or not, it remains clear that many Churches are in desperate trouble, and many Christians are apathetic and unsatisfied by the constant repetition of religious monologues.
-The systemic failures that undermine religious institutions are so ingrained in the way we do Church, that even though most leaders might acknowledge something is wrong, there's nothing wrong in their Church.
-Leaders seem oblivious to the signs of spiritual ambivalence or actively listen to the voice that challenges traditional mores.
-In the main, they continue to do what they know best, while the Trojan horse walks through the door and destroys from within.
+The issues that undermine religious institutions are enshrined in the architecture itself—and even though most leaders might acknowledge something is wrong, there's nothing wrong in their Church.
+Leaders are often oblivious to the dangers and the signs of spiritual ambivalence—they don’t listen to the voice that challenges traditional mores or abuses of the pulpit.
+In the main, they continue to do what they know best, while the Trojan horse walks through the door and destroys the Church from within.

 In the coming months, talk of vaccine passports, social discrimination, apartheid, tax exemption status, hate speech laws, and various other laws that control civil liberties might impact everyone, even the Church.
-The mob will direct the social narrative, families, and communities will become isolated and the rebellious isolated and contained.
-Even now the Christian Church has less influence than other religious communities, and even the Church isolates its own.
+The mob will direct the social narrative, families and communities will become isolated, and the rebellious will be isolated and contained.
+Even now, the Christian Church has less influence than other religious communities—even the Church isolates its own.

-The Church will be increasingly influenced by social justice ideologues who preach sermons that convey virtue by disparaging other Churches, someone out there, or some group over there, but rarely themselves.
-Trump's leadership qualities might be a recent example I’ve heard.
-In reality, it’s mostly gossip and innuendo, and second, the pulpit is not the place for political posturing.
-The general expectation is high-quality spirit-filled renditions of God’s word without scoring political points.
-If we want a mature and engaged congregation the Church needs to become biblically consistent, by engaging all the ministry gifts, deconstructing denominational mores, and reconsidering the purpose of the Church.
+The Church will become increasingly influenced by social justice ideologues with a liberal view of moral axioms.
+They will preach sermons that convey a hint of the truth wrapped in a false virtue—always someone out there, or some group over there, but rarely themselves.
+The pulpit is not the place for political posturing.
+A general expectation might be a reasonable standard of spirit-inspired teaching that echoes the word of God.
+If we want a mature and engaged congregation, the Church needs to become biblically alive—engaging all the ministry gifts, deconstructing denominational mores, and considering the purpose of the assembly.

-We might start by comparing who we think we are, with a higher standard.
-For example, how might we rate the quality of sermons today if we compared them with that of the Apostle Paul?
-I’m not disapproving of the importance of preaching to young Christians; I’m suggesting there’s a desperate need for variety.
+We might start by considering how we might compare to the higher standard of love.
+How can the quality of sermons today be improved—maybe a weekly critique?
+How might they compare with the Apostle Paul?
+There’s a desperate need for variety—a range of opinion and conversation.
 We need to hear sermons driven by inspiration, zeal, and passion.
-Those that come from a wide range of gifts and experiences.
-It might also be time to introduce “conversational sermons” where those speaking can be questioned, and not considered immune from criticism, even in front of the congregation, or protected by Elders.
+Those coming from a wide range of gifts and experiences.
+It might be time to introduce “conversational sermons” where those speaking can be questioned, and not considered immune from criticism, even in front of the congregation, or protected by Elders.
 This would take us back to the conversational sermons of the early Church.
-I believe all these issues contribute to the increasing irrelevance of the Western church, even too its own.
+I believe all these may help to counter the increasing irrelevance of the Western church.

 Read More